Matt-FTW/dotfiles-docs/docs/getting-started/tips.md

 ### Git Changes

-If you are going to use git, be sure to change the user definition as well as the credentials over on the [gitconfig file](https://github.com/Matt-FTW/dotfiles/blob/main/.config/git/config).
+If you are going to use git, be sure to add your user definition over on the [gitconfig file](https://github.com/Matt-FTW/dotfiles/blob/main/.config/git/config).

 ### Keyring Support